-- a JMS connection is implemented through a Lightstreamer session; - NOTE 1: clients can reconnect automatically to Lightstreamer when a network drop occurs, in this case the JMS connection is re-established automatically on a new Lightstreamer session; - NOTE 2: since one JMS connection can host more than one JMS session, JMS sessions are multiplexed on a single Lightstreamer session by assigning them a unique identifier (a GUID). - JMS destinations are implemented through adapter items, where each item represents unique pair of JMS session and destination; when topic session sharing is enabled, an item representing a topic may be shared among many JMS sessions; for this reason the number of consumers and items may be different. - JMS messages traveling from a broker to clients are called "downstream" messages, and are delivered to clients through updates; - NOTE: while one JMS message is always delivered with one update to a single client, the same JMS message may be delivered to multiple clients with multiple updates (one for each client) when topic session sharing is enabled (see Configuration and Deployment and later Special Considerations); for this reason the number of sent downstream messages and updates may be different. - JMS messages traveling from clients to a broker are called "upstream" messages, and delivered to the JMS Extender through sendMessage calls; - NOTE: while one JMS message is always delivered with one sendMessage call, multiple sendMessage calls may be used to implement the JMS session's acknowledge mode (see later Special Considerations); for this reason the number of receive sendMessage calls and upstream messages may be different.
+- A JMS connection is implemented through a Lightstreamer session. - NOTE: clients can reconnect automatically to Lightstreamer when a network drop occurs, in this case the JMS connection is re-established automatically on a new Lightstreamer session. - JMS sessions are multiplexed on a single Lightstreamer session by assigning them a unique identifier (a GUID). - JMS destinations are implemented through adapter items, where each item represents unique pair of JMS session and destination; when topic session sharing is enabled, an item representing a topic may be shared among many JMS sessions; for this reason the number of consumers and items may be different. - JMS messages traveling from a broker to clients are called "downstream" messages, and are delivered to clients through updates; - NOTE: while one JMS message is always delivered with one update to a single client, the same JMS message may be delivered to multiple clients with multiple updates (one for each client) when topic session sharing is enabled (see Configuration and Deployment and later Special Considerations); for this reason the number of sent downstream messages and updates may be different. - JMS messages traveling from clients to a broker are called "upstream" messages, and delivered to the JMS Extender through sendMessage calls; - NOTE: while one JMS message is always delivered with one sendMessage call, multiple sendMessage calls may be used to implement the JMS session's acknowledge mode (see later Special Considerations); for this reason the number of receive sendMessage calls and upstream messages may be different.